SciLifeLab Data Repository Submission Guidelines

 Frequently Asked Questions

 An item is an entry to the repository that contains metadata and potentially also associated files.
-In other words, ‘item’ is used as an umbrella term for both metadata-only records and records with public, embargoed or linked files.
+In other words, ‘item’ is used as an umbrella term for both metadata records and records with public, embargoed or linked files.
 An item can be included in groups, projects and/or collections.
 Each item is assigned a DOI (Digital Object Identifier), a permanent identifier.

 To add grant information that doesn’t appear in Dimensions, simply type the grant information into the field and don’t select anything from the drop-down menu.
 If your grant does not appear, but you still wish to add a hyperlink to the grant, you may manually add a link in the “Descriptions” field.